-The AAM operational base is situated around 1.0km from the Kalgoorlie-Boulder CBD.
-The base is shared with Alinta's electricity operation and houses office facilities and has capacity for storage of plant and materials as shown in the photos below.
-AAM vehicles used by the staff in Kalgoorlie-Boulder are in excellent condition and fully equipped for the operational tasks they are required to cover.
+The AAM operational base is situated around 1.5km from the Albany CBD.
+The base houses office facilities and has capacity for storage of plant and materials as shown in the photos below.

+AAM vehicles used by the staff in Albany are in excellent condition and fully equipped for the operational tasks they are required to cover.
+Photos of the main distribution vehicle are shown below.